-Summary of significant accounting policies
+3. Summary of material accounting policies

 Cash and cash equivalents

 Cash and cash equivalents include cash and highly liquid investments held in the form of money market investments and certificates of deposit with investment terms of less than three months at acquisition.